 The Syndicate has a decent number of affiliated characters, most of whom are going to be hard as heck to shift off objectives, as well as some really hard hitters for a little offensive oomph.

 Kingpin leads off the parade of tough as nails characters.
-He’s got slightly better than average physical defense but a truckload of Stamina, and he can spend Power to reduce damage by 1 without the usual “to a minimum of 1” clause.
+He’s got slightly better than average physical defense but a truckload of Stamina, and he can spend Power to shrug off a point of damage without the usual “to a minimum of 1” clause.
 Fisk is no slouch offensively either, and has two different throws available to him.
 He only moves Short but is on a 50mm base to mitigate that a little.
-It’s going to take Kingpin a couple rounds to get where he’s going but once he’s there as long as he has Power to spend on reducing damage he’s not going anywhere.
+It’s going to take Kingpin a couple rounds to get where he’s going but once he’s there he’s not going anywhere.
 Grade: A-

 Black Cat fits in purr-fectly with Criminal Syndicate.
 She’s your hyper-mobile character who can grab Assets and Characters away from enemies.
 She will frustrate your opponent if they try to get it back from her with a combination of Stealth, Bad Luck (so they can’t modify attack rolls) and a lot of movement options to stay out of reach.
 Grade: A-

 Bullseye may be the new Crossbones.
 He has a couple ways of doing autodamage but his attacks are fairly low Strength, so he needs those as backup.
 But because his builder attack is only Strength 4 Bullseye may not be doing enough damage to gain the Power he needs to use his superpowers.
 There’s just nothing to really recommend Bullseye, especially here in CS.
 Grade: D